amtwo/Presentations/When-to-use-Indexing-ProFeatures/README.md

-# When to use Indexing ProTools
+# When to use indexing pro features

 ### Abstract
 Using the right index for the right scenario can be the "go fast" button that keeps queries and customers happy.